fdq09eca/edu_research/sys_lit_re/note.md

    - Besides, they found that the opportunity of university education for children is not valued for the skilled people destination choices unless they have the _hukou_ of the destination, conceivably due to regional discrimination in the process of university admission.
    - They suggest that although China has implemented a series of hukou reform and has lowered the _hukou_ threshold for wealthy and highly educated migrants in recent years, the system remained a powerful gatekeeper that divides local hukou holders and non-local hukou holders.
 For example, the opportunities of universities education for children are secondary consideration for skilled worker's decision unless they hold the destination _hokou_ due to the regional discrimination in the universities admission process.

-3. @to2014destination discuss the choice of destination of the cross-border Chinese students within the Greater China Area.
+3. @to2014destination use questionnaire approach to discuss the choice of destination of the cross-border Chinese students within the Greater China Area.

+   - The data was drawn by 326 questionnaire which only 3 of them are completed by non local HK higher education student.
+   - They found programme reputation, recognition of university qualifications, availability of course information, safety and cost of living in the host cities

 4. @shen2015explaining estimates the effects of changing parameters in migration models and the changing demographic, social, and economic attributes in origin and destinations on migration flows.